poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Norms for painting, rules for scissors, sharing materials, following a design or changing designs as necessary

-## Reteaching Ideas: (for students who didn’t understand the first time)
-N/A

 ## Independent Practice
 Students painting and carrying out their designs